BT Broadband review 2025: Is it any good?

 Customer service

-We recently interviewed 6,000 UK broadband customers to hear their thoughts on their own broadband providers.
+A while back, we interviewed 6,000 UK broadband customers to hear their thoughts on their own broadband providers.
 BT managed a noteworthy second place, making it the second best regarded broadband provider according to its customers.
 It scored particularly highly on the quality of its routers, the switching and installation process, and the reliability of the connection.

 For BT broadband help, call Customer Services, call 0800 800 150 or text HELP to 61998.
 Lines are open on Monday to Friday, 8am – 9pm and on Saturday and Sunday, 8am – 8pm.
 Having your account number to hand will help you deal with your issue more speedily.
 Alternatively, they offer assistance via message, text, a variety of online tools or even by posing a question to their online community.